-- Activities in biotrade have benefited approximately 30,000 farmers, collectors, breeders, hunters and producers, creating jobs and generating additional income opportunities for rural and marginal communities as well as other actors in the value chain. - More than 19 million hectares of land are sustainably managed by beneficiary organizations working in biotrade, promoting conservation and sustainable use of biodiversity. - Sales revenues of biotrade beneficiary organizations, working with small and medium-sized enterprises and multinational companies, amounted to US\$5.2 billion in 2012 - an increase of 126 per cent compared with US\$2.3 billion in 2010.
+- Activities in biotrade have benefited approximately 30,000 farmers, collectors, breeders, hunters and producers, creating jobs and generating additional income opportunities for rural and marginal communities as well as other actors in the value chain. - More than 19 million hectares of land are sustainably managed by beneficiary organizations working in biotrade, promoting conservation and sustainable use of biodiversity. - Sales revenues of biotrade beneficiary organizations, working with small and medium-sized enterprises and multinational companies, amounted to US\$5.2 billion in 2012 - compared with US\$2.3 billion in 2010.